Prompt Manager for Translators Browser Extension

 This small browser extension is tailored for professional translators and text editors who take pride in their craft but welcome tech to enhance their output.

-- designed to support, not replace, human translation;
+• designed to support, not replace, human editing;

 How to Use the Translator Prompt Manager